Globalisation on pause? How scaleups can navigate today's uncertainty9:30 am - 10:30 am

-As a non-controlling, minority investor BGF's offering is more flexible, meaning we can support businesses with considerable follow-on fundingAndy Gregory Chief Investment Officer
+As a non-controlling, minority investor BGF's offering is more flexible, meaning we can support businesses with considerable follow-on fundingAndy Gregory Chief Executive Officer

 Like all forms of funding, minority investments can take different shapes and sizes, but most will share some common characteristics.
 The equity stake taken by the investor will be under 50% – for instance, it may be between 10-40%.
 A smaller shareholding gives a business greater scope for taking on multiple investors while retaining overall control.